 I have a question on the Back to Front method presented on the Louet DVD – specifically, the part about putting the metal rod at the end of your warp and then securing it to the back apron bar.
 What advantage does this provide then, say, putting in the lease sticks immediately, spreading the warp in the raddle, and then taking out the actual back apron bar and putting it through the warp, taking care to slip on the apron cords at the appropriate intervals?
 Is using the extra bar there simply to avoid the trouble of spacing out the cords or does it serve some other purpose?

 I use the rod solely to save myself some grief trying to get the apron cord off the apron rod and splitting up the warp into the proper amounts and then getting the cords back on the apron rod again.
 I just like things to be as simple as possible.
 In Holland they spread through the raddle straight from the lease sticks and then do as you suggest.
 Both ways work and are not right or wrong…..to each person they might be easier or harder and we get to pick which way works best for us!
-We put the extra rod into the loom boxes when they come into Canada so that people can warp the way I demonstrate in the DVD, if they choose.
+Louet no longer supply the rods but they can be made with metal or wooden dowels 1/2 ” in diameter with the width determined by the width of your loom.

 Thanks for the thorough reply!
 I wanted to make sure I didn’t miss something…now that I just tried tying directly on the back warp, I can see how the extra time to tie on the second rod and lash it might compensate for the trickiness of getting the apron rod off and back on again with the cords in the right place.
 Maybe its good for small warps where you just need to put in the centre cord, but yes, it’s a bit finicky to do so without the second rod.
 Using your DVD, I did my first BTF warping on my new Louet David and it was enjoyable.
 I was worried about putting too much cloth on my front beam for my last project but I did so anyway and it all fit.
 I’d like to try warp rep / or something with linen but its not a deep loom and it can’t possibly have a strong beat to it compared to heftier looms.
 Have you tried weaving this type of warp with the David?